The Royal Australian and New Zealand College of Radiologists

 7.

 Whole-breast radiation therapy decreases local recurrence and improves survival of women with invasive breast cancer treated with breast conservation therapy.
 Most studies have utilised "conventionally fractionated" schedules that deliver therapy over 5-6 weeks, often followed by 1-2 weeks of boost therapy.
-Recent studies, however, have demonstrated equivalent tumor control and cosmetic outcome in specific patient populations with shorter courses of therapy (∼4 weeks).
+Recent studies, however, have demonstrated equivalent tumour control and cosmetic outcome in specific patient populations with shorter courses of therapy (∼4 weeks).
 Patients and their physicians should review these options to determine the most appropriate course of therapy.

 Supporting evidence

-- Smith BD, Bentzen SM, Correa CR, et al. Fractionation for Whole Breast Irradiation: An American Society for Radiation Oncology (ASTRO) Evidence-Based Guideline.
-Int J Radiation Oncology Biol Phys 2011;81(1):59-68.
+• Smith BD, Bentzen SM, Correa CR, et al. Fractionation for Whole Breast Irradiation: An American Society for Radiation Oncology (ASTRO) Evidence-Based Guideline.
+Int J Radiation Oncology Biol Phys.
+2011;81(1):59-68.

-- Early Breast Cancer Trialists’ Collaborative Group (EBCTCG), Darby S, McGale P, Correa C, et al. Effect of radiotherapy after breast-conserving surgery on 10-year recurrence and 15-year breast cancer death: meta-analysis of individual patient data for 10,801 women in 17 randomised trials.
-Lancet 2011;378:1707-16.
+• Early Breast Cancer Trialists’ Collaborative Group (EBCTCG), Darby S, McGale P, et al. Effect of radiotherapy after breast-conserving surgery on 10- year recurrence and 15-year breast cancer death: meta-analysis of individual patient data for 10,801 women in 17 randomised trials.
+Lancet.
+2011;378(9804):1707-1716.

 Clinical radiology recommendations 1-6 (April 2015)